kayoyin/Prodigy/README.md

 <a name="desc"></a>
 ## 1. Project Description

 Our aim is to train a machine learning algorithm for music composition.
 For this, we used mlpack, a C++ library, to build a recurrent neural network with a LSTM layer.
 Since training is more optimal when using number, we wrote an algorithm (with the help of external libraries) (*is this true tranlating people?*) that translates and retranslates MIDI files into csv files containing integers.
-After then LSTM was build and translating processes was completed, we trained our network using Bach MIDI files located in the folder, *insert here*.
+After the LSTM was build and translating processes was completed, we trained our network using Bach MIDI files located in the folder, *insert here*.
 A sample composition is uploaded in *insert here* and the some training weights is saved in the folder *insert here* if the user wants readily to compose music.

 For the course of the project we thereby divided ourselves into two teams, the "Translators" and the "Builders".
-For more information on the respective parts, see the translating (*link*) and neural network(*link*) sections.
+For more information on the respective parts, see the translating  and neural network sections.

-Link to possible website?
+*section about GUI if applicable*

 <a name="usage"></a>
 ## 2. Usage Instructions